4 Actionable CSR Examples You Can Follow Today

 Mounting research establishes that effective CSR brings a host of benefits to business.
 These include benefits to the brand, such as a positive reputation and brand loyalty, as well as a swath of benefits to the workforce, including high morale, positive culture, improved recruitment and increased retention.
 Together, these effects make it clear that practicing CSR isn’t just the right thing to do—it’s the smart thing to do for the bottom line.

-Good CSR encompasses meaty, difficult, long-term objectives: things like employee ownership, becoming a certified B Corp, a sustainable supply chain, and carbon neutrality.
+Good CSR encompasses meaty, difficult, long-term objectives: things like growing employee engagement in CSR through becoming a certified B Corp, a sustainable supply chain, and carbon neutrality.
 It also means shorter-term, actionable programs that can make a meaningful difference in your community today.

 The internet is full of the same examples—Patagonia, Lego, Starbucks, Microsoft, etc.—of corporations with exemplary, long-term, well-rounded commitments to CSR.
 However, if you’re looking for inspiration you can take action on today, these examples may be a little intimidating—and perhaps not be the best place to start.